Homemade Turkey Rub Recipe

 “Turkey rub for the win!” -Katie P.

-Use this simple turkey recipe as a base and then come up with your own special blend.
+Use this simple seasoning mixture as a base and then come up with your own special blend.
 Sometimes I add lemon or orange zest, coriander, allspice and even ginger.
 Be creative!

 So… STOP… and take 3 minutes (yes THREE MINUTES) to make your own and save your $5.99.
 You won’t regret it!